 We created Botify not only to help website owners diagnose and execute on each aspect of this methodology but also to show them how their optimizations impact results.
 By unifying the data from each component of this methodology, you can start to understand things like:

 …and many more insights.

 Given the size and complexity of most enterprise websites, there’s often huge potential, but only a fraction of that potential is actually being realized.
 Our goal is to provide enterprises with the tools they need to adopt this “crawling to conversions” methodology and start profiting from organic search.

-Stay tuned for the next post in this series where we’ll take a deep dive into Part 1 of our methodology, exploring the importance of focusing on crawling, rendering, and indexing when it comes to optimizing enterprise websites.
+Don’t forget to check out the next post in this series where we take a deep dive into Part 1 of our methodology, exploring the importance of getting your pages crawled, rendered, and indexed.